dfinity/portal/docs/samples/game-of-life.md

 }
 ```

 A `src/life/grid` is represented as a simple class constructed from, and maintaining, state.
-We omit the details here.
+This guide omits the details here.

 The main actor in `src/life/main` creates a random state and maintains two grid objects, the current and next grid (`cur` and `nxt`).
 Life's `next()` method advances the Game of Life to the next generation by updating `nxt` from `cur`, using Grid method call `cur.next(nxt)`.
 The roles of `cur` and `nxt` are then swapped to re-use `cur`'s space for the next generation (a simple application of double-buffering).
 This logic is described in the `src/life/main.mo` file: